champsproject/ldds/README.md

 # TO-DOs

+* Add another benchmark example for 1D nonlinear systems
-* Add `docstrings` for description within functions
+* Add `docstrings` for description within functions in `Python_LD_Examples.ipynb`
-* Continue commenting functions
+* Continue commenting functions too
+* Implement computation of LD gradient to isolate visualization of invariant manifolds
+* Move on to higher dimensions

 # NEXT STAGES
 * Break down functions to achieve a more modular structure